by David Fuentes, Ph.D.

 Some similar contours found among melodic figures

 3. Expressive tailoring.
-Sometimes a composer will choose to repeat a melodic gesture more emphatically the second time around.
+Often enough, a composer will choose to repeat a melodic gesture more emphatically the second time around.
 We call this “expressive tailoring.”
 In expressive tailoring, we preserve the contour but make it “bigger.”
 In melody, this either means translating steps into leaps, or making small leaps larger.
 (Using the previous analogy, imagine your friend got his trousers back only to find that the tailor made them into bell bottoms!)

 Altering the registral span to achieve expressive tailoring.